stap(1) — Linux manual page

 opportunities, in order to remove variables, expressions, and

-Embedded-C functions are assumed to have side-effects unless they
+C functions are assumed to have side-effects unless they include

-include the magic string /* pure */.
-Since this optimization can
+the magic string /* pure */.
+Since this optimization can hide

-hide latent code errors such as type mismatches or invalid
+latent code errors such as type mismatches or invalid $context

-$context variables, it sometimes may be useful to disable the
+variables, it sometimes may be useful to disable the optimizations

-types are inferred from context (literals and operators).
+are inferred from context (literals and operators).
+Stopping the

-Stopping the translator after pass 2 causes it to list all the
+translator after pass 2 causes it to list all the probes,

-probes, functions, and variables, along with all inferred types.
+functions, and variables, along with all inferred types.
+Any

 In pass 3, the translator writes C code that represents the